tinygrad/tinygrad/README.md

 ### Neural networks

-As it turns out, 90% of what you need for neural networks are a decent autograd/tensor library.
+As it turns out, 90% of what you need for neural networks is a decent autograd/tensor library.
 Throw in an optimizer, a data loader, and some compute, and you have all you need.

 #### Neural network example (from test/models/test_mnist.py)